- Erzulie is a Lwa in Haitian Voodoo, embodying love, femininity, and the protection of women (she is often called a love goddess).

 As Erzulie Mapiangue, Erzulie the suckler, she supports women through childbirth.

-In the guise of Erzulie Yeux Rouge, red-eyed Erzulie, she takes vengeance on unfaithful lovers.
+In the guise of Erzulie Yeux Rouge, red-eyed Erzulie, she deals revenge to unfaithful lovers.

 When she is Erzulie Toho, she assists those who have been slighted in love.